Device-Type enablement

 laam dut helper

-The laam utility provide an helper to generate the device-type template and the device dictionary from a simple configuration file.
+The laam utility provides an helper to generate the device-type template and the device dictionary from a simple configuration file.

 See laam dut helper.